 Working Capital Ratio is computed using the following formula

-Any value of ratio below 1 is considered negative working capital and represents inadequate amount of assets whereas value of ratio between 1.2 -2.0 indicates that the company has sufficient amount of assets to cover its debts.
+Any value of ratio below 1 is considered negative working capital and represents the inadequate amount of assets whereas the value of the ratio between 1.2 -2.0 indicates that the company has a sufficient amount of assets to cover its debts.

 In an ordinary sense, working capital denotes the amount of funds needed for meeting day-to-day operations of a concern. … Hence it deals with both, assets and liabilities—in the sense of managing working capital it is the excess of current assets over current liabilities.
 Click on the link for a detailed understanding of the different elements of financial statement.